csbl-inovausp/snakemake_lab_training/snakamake_tutorial.md

 `snakemake --cores 1 mapped_reads/A.bam`

+It fails by first time because we dont have **bwa** and **samtools** installed in our environment.
+In high performace cluster systems (HPC), it can be preferable to use environment modules for deployment of optimized versions of certain standard tools.
+Snakemake allows to define environment modules per rule:

+rule bwa_map:
+  input:
+      "data/genome.fa",
+      "data/samples/A.fastq"
+  output:
+      "mapped_reads/A.bam"
+  conda:
+      "envs/bwa.yaml"
+  shell:
+      "bwa mem {input} | samtools view -Sb - > {output}"

+Now, we can execute again but using conda environments declared inside our snakemake rule:

+`snakemake --cores 1 mapped_reads/A.bam --use-conda`

 ### Step 2: Generalizing the read mapping rule using WildCards

 Snakemake allows generalizing rules by using named wildcards (https://en.wikipedia.org/wiki/Wildcard_character).
 Simply replace the A in the second input file and in the output file with the wildcard {sample}, leading to: